 When you’re ready to make an offer on a property, make sure you read the contract language and talk to your Realtor about anything you don’t understand.
 You don’t want a surprise at the closing table – and neither does your Realtor.
 You should know what your obligations are, and also what the sellers are to you.

 A contingency in an offer to purchase is an escape route should you need one.
 We hope you don’t, and you hope you don’t, but there are occasions which may necessitate one.
 Talk to your agent about making your offer contingent upon the inspection and your ability to get financing.

 1.)
 Waiting until the market changes.

 Buying a home has long been part of the American dream.
-We want a home to raise our families and let our hair down.
-We want to build not just a house but our futures, building equity and memories under our own roofs.
-No one can see into the future, so if you are financially and emotionally ready to buy a home, now is the perfect time.
+We want a home to raise our families and be able to build, decorate or landscape however we want.
+We want to build not just a house, but our futures, building equity and memories under our own roofs.
+No one can see into the future, so if you are financially and emotionally ready to buy a home, now is a perfect time.